 Living rooms in 2023 are something to watch out for.
-From large and colorful furnishings to bold palettes and schemes, here are the styles and designs you have to try this year.
+From large and colorful furnishings to bold palettes and schemes, here are the styles and interior design designs you have to try this year.

-If the previous year has been about minimalism and a neutral scheme, this year is about expression and the return of colors.
+If the previous year has been about minimalism and a neutral scheme, this year home decor is about expression and the return of colors.
 Check out other trends you should not miss.

 1. Deep Sofas

-In living rooms in 2023 you’ll find sofas and armchairs that are deep and plush.
-Gone are the shallow sofas that are more ideal for sitting.
+In living room trends in 2023, you’ll find sofas and armchairs that are deep and plush.
+Gone are the shallow sofas that are ideal for sitting.
 Since Covid, people (and furniture designers) realized that comfortable can also be stylish.

 2. Antique/Collections

-Antiques, second-hand finds, this is going to be a big look in 2023.
-Here you see a second-hand coffee table that fits just perfectly with the more current surroundings.
+Antiques, second-hand finds, are going to be big in 2023 living room trends.
+Here you see a second-hand coffee table that perfectly fits the more current surroundings.

 3. Colorful Furniture